Multi-Task Learning for High-Dimensional Regression with Many Weak Instruments: Effect of compulsory school attendance on earnings

 \section{Effect of compulsory school attendance on earnings}

 The causal relationship between education and earnings has been a subject of considerable interest.
 The main concern with causal inference based on observational data is that education level is often not randomly assigned.
 Hence, potential unmeasured confounders such as individual motivation may affect both education level and earnings.
-In this section, we revisit the study of \cite{angrist1991does} to estimate the effect of years of education ($D_i$) on log weekly wage ($Y_i$) in an extract of $n=329,509$ men born in 1940--1949 from the 1980 Census.
-The study leveraged quarter of birth as IVs, which induced variation in length of education through a combination of school start age policies and compulsory schooling laws, and has been a motivating empirical example in the weak IV literature \citep{bound1995problems, Staiger:1997aa}.
-We focus on the following two specifications used in the study: \begin{itemize} \item[(I)] The IVs are $m=30$ quarter- and year-of-birth interactions.
-The covariates are age (measured in quarters of years) and age squared, dummies for marital status, race, center city, eight region-of-residence dummies and nine year-of-birth dummies. \item[(II)] The IVs are $m=180$ quarter- and year-of-birth interactions and quarter- and state-of-birth interactions.
-State-of-birth dummies are included in addition to the covariates in (I). \end{itemize} Monte Carlo studies by \cite{hansen2008estimation} suggest that many weak IVs asymptotics may yield improved approximation to finite-sample performance in this application.
-Besides, it is also of interest to model the additive effect of age on earnings in a more flexible way, which motivates the application of debiased-CUE with GAM first-steps, using thin plate regression splines for age.
-To compare with the first-stage $F$-statistic under linear specifications for TSLS, we compute the partialled out variant via regressing $\bar{Y}_i=Y_i-\hat{\ell}_k(X_i)$ on $\bar{D}_i=D_i-\hat{r}_k(X_i)$, $i\in I_k$.
-The analysis results are shown in Table \ref{tab:app}, and the following remarks can be drawn on the comparison with TSLS employed in the original study: \begin{itemize} \item In agreement with the Monte Carlo results, debiased-CUE has wider 95\% confidence intervals compared to TSLS in both specifications (I) and (II). \item For specification (I), debiased-CUE yields a point estimate of $.05$, which is similar to the TSLS estimate of $.06$ in the original study.
-However, the 95\% confidence interval for debiased-CUE includes zero. \item For specification (II), debiased-CUE yields a larger point estimate of $.104$ compared to the TSLS estimate of $.081$ in the original study. \item After partialling out the additive effect of age by smoothing splines, the first-stage $F$-statistics are reduced in both (I) and (II). \item The $p$-values of Sargan-Hansen tests for overidentifying restrictions based on the debiased $J$-statistic are more than .05 in both (I) and (II), which suggest that the IVs are appropriately independent of the error process. \end{itemize}
+In this section, we revisit the study of \cite{angrist1991does} to estimate the effect of years of education ($D_i$) on log weekly wage ($Y_i$) in an extract of $n=329,509$ men born in 1940--1949 across 51 states from the 1980 Census.
+The study leveraged quarter of birth indicators as IVs, which induced variation in length of education through a combination of school start age policies and compulsory schooling laws, and has been a motivating empirical example in the weak IV literature \citep{bound1995problems, Staiger:1997aa}.
+In our analysis, the IVs are $m=30$ quarter- and year-of-birth interactions.
+The covariates are age (measured in quarters of years) and age squared, dummies for marital status, race, center city, eight region-of-residence dummies and nine year-of-birth dummies.
+Imposing linearity on the original 22 covariates is a strong assumption.
+To relax it, we augment the feature set with pairwise interactions among the covariates, yielding 188 variables, and then fit a linear model in this expanded space.
+Rather than imposing a single pooled relationship across all states, we stratified the sample by state of birth and estimated the model within each stratum.